At this time of year we get lots of requests for vouchers for friends and family. You can purchase these for […]

 We run these trips most days ( weather/sea condition dependent) in the Summer season April-October.
 We normally run at 9am and 1pm but also sometimes in the evenings and at different times of the day due to the tides.
 The early or late sessions are normally calmer due to lighter winds in either the early mornings or late afternoons.
 So the early bird really does catch the worm in the kayaking world!

 Allow three hours for this trip, from our introduction at Scarrabine Farm followed by two hours paddling on the water.
 Please aim to arrive at our HQ 10-15 minutes before your booking time.

-We provide all necessary equipment, from wetsuits, buoyancy aids, helmets, footwear, kayaks and qualified instructor.
-Please bring swimwear for under your wetsuit, a towel and warm clothes to change into afterwards.
+We provide all necessary equipment, from wetsuits, buoyancy aids, helmets, kayaks and qualified instructor.
+Please bring swimwear for under your wetsuit, some old trainers or flip flops, a towel and warm clothes to change into afterwards.
 Water and suncream are handy if it’s sunny!

 We initially change/wetsuit up at our HQ where we have changing rooms if required, when we return from our trip we change beside the harbour where surfer style changing is necessary ( a towel and some balance!)

 We recommend a minimum age of 14 (younger by arrangement if sea conditions are suitable) for our kayak tours – provided the child is on a double kayak with an adult who can, if needed, paddle for them if they get tired.
 We do not have an upper age limit but just use common sense please.
 Call or email if you have a specific concern.